Sesame Logo

 Written by

-The flu and COVID-19 are both types of respiratory infections that become more prevalent between October and May and usually peak between December to February.
+The flu and COVID-19 are both types of respiratory infections.
+They become more prevalent between October and May and usually peak between December to February.
 These infections are caused by different viruses: the flu is a result of the influenza virus, while COVID-19 is caused by the SARS-CoV-2 coronavirus.
-These illnesses can also vary in terms of duration and treatment.
+These illnesses can also vary in terms of how long they last, and how they're treated.

-However, the flu and COVID-19 share many of the same symptoms, so it can be tricky to tell the two conditions apart.
-In this blog, we’ll outline key differences between these illnesses.
-We’ll also help you to understand symptoms and treatment options so that you can keep yourself as healthy as possible during flu season.
+However, the flu and COVID-19 share many of the same symptoms, so it can be tricky to tell the two apart.
+Let's explore the main differences between these illnesses, along with a symptoms checker and treatment options so that you can keep yourself as healthy as possible.

 How to tell if you have the flu or COVID-19